 At first, Harold sold the produce he grew to local stores.
 After Harold’s son Bob joined the company in 1945, Sickles started to sell produce to the public from a stand on the farm property.
 Like many of the produce stands that dotted Monmouth County back then, the market was only open in the warm months.

-Our family’s history with Sickles is much briefer.
+My family’s history with Sickles is much briefer.
 When we started shopping there in the 1980s, the market was still only open on a seasonal basis and it was housed in a big, open, barnlike building with two or three bay doors.
 One of the doors was guarded by a large, friendly German Shepherd who always seemed to be as glad to see my kids as they were to see him.
 Our summer Saturday outings weren’t complete unless we stopped at Sickles to say “hello” to the dog — and buy some of their renowned Jersey corn or tomatoes while we there.

 “Quality is remembered long after the price is forgotten.”

 Things have changed since the early days.
 Along the way, Sickles has added plants, flowers and other garden supplies to their product mix, which eventually grew into a separate garden center offering annual and perennial flowers and nursery stock.
-The market also has added grocery items like gourmet cheeses, artisan breads, high quality condiments, and homemade soups.
+The market also has added grocery items like gourmet cheeses, artisan breads, high quality condiments, tender meats, and homemade soups.